 Before rushing to schedule your next mammogram it's important to know about the most recent research.
 Studies are saying that mammograms may not be the best choice for breast health.
 The amount of radiation given to the body can actually increase your risk of getting breast cancer, especially if you’re getting a mammogram on the current recommended schedule.
 Mammograms expose your delicate cells to harmful radiation!
 I will hear the debate that "background radiation" is worse than mammography.
-I say, ANY and all radiation is harmful to the body.
+I say, ANY and ALL radiation is harmful to the body.
 Why add extra radiation that is not in your best interest if there are other options?

-We’ve been grilled for years on checking our breasts every month, and yearly mammograms.
+We’ve been grilled for years on checking our breasts every month, and getting yearly mammograms.
 Guess what?
 It hasn’t increased survival.
 Do you know what does?
 Prevention.
 If you read my posts you know I’m a firm believer in “primum non nocere” or first, do no harm.
 Mammograms are causing harm to your body that isn’t necessary to reduce breast cancer.
 Unlike wearing highly profitable “pink” ribbons for a lobbied agenda, I’ve compiled information that has been proven to work and actually does what it intends to do, which is to save lives.

 Breast Cancer over-diagnosis and over-treatment are the rule.
 Unnecessary breast cancer treatment occurs at a ratio of 10 to 1 and results in unacceptably high levels of over-diagnosis which leads to millions of unnecessary treatments worldwide.
-It also leads to tremendous suffering, disability and expense brought on by the unnecessary surgeries, radiation, and chemotherapy treatments.
+It also leads to tremendous suffering, disability, and expense brought on by the unnecessary surgeries, radiation, and chemotherapy treatments.

 A Cochrane review performed by researchers in Denmark describes the tragedy of over-diagnosis and over-treatment with a simple numerical example.

 If 2000 asymptomatic women are screened for breast cancer using mammography, 1 of those women will benefit from cancer treatment.
 This is good.
 However, 10 other women in that group will undergo unnecessary treatment including mastectomy, radiation and chemotherapy based on the limitations of the mammogram.
 The researchers also noted that 200 women in the screening group will experience a false positive result and endure the emotional strain of additional testing required to disprove the initial error.
-Altogether, 30% or more women will endure some level of unnecessary testing and treatment in order to save 1 woman.
+Altogether, 30% or more will endure some level of unnecessary testing and treatment in order to save 1 woman.
 Clearly, we need a better way to diagnose malignant breast tumors without harming so many other women.